AaronWizard/LegendsOfMajesticSteel/README.md

 * Music made using FamiStudio: https://famistudio.org/
 * Main font is "MinimalPixel Font" by Mounir Tohami: https://mounirtohami.itch.io/minimalpixel-font
 * Special font is "Psygnotic" by Constance Taylor and Rachel Holland: https://www.dafont.com/psygnotic.font

+## Licensing

+The source code and data files are under the MIT Licence.

+All rights reserved on the graphical and audio assets.